Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Introduction

-Our major findings are: \begin{itemize} \item Ranking by articulatory scores is coherent with the SUPERB leaderboard \cite{yang2021superb}, suggesting EMA prediction as a valid benchmark task. \item SSL representations are highly correlated with articulations: a simple linear regression is able to yield high correlation above 0.8. \item Articulatory encoding of SSL representations is extremely robust that only 5 minutes of EMA data are sufficient to obtain high performance. \item Layer-wise analysis reveals a shared pattern in Transformer based models except for last few layers, which is consistent with previous phoneme encoding analyses \cite{Baevski2020,Hsu2021,Pasad2021}.
+Our major findings are: \begin{itemize} \item SSL representations are highly correlated with articulations: a simple linear regression is able to yield high correlation above 0.8. \item Ranking by articulatory scores is coherent with the SUPERB leaderboard \cite{yang2021superb}, suggesting EMA prediction as a valid benchmark task. \item Articulatory encoding of SSL representations is extremely robust that only 5 minutes of EMA data are sufficient to obtain high performance. \item Layer-wise analysis reveals a shared pattern in Transformer based models except for last few layers, which is consistent with previous phoneme encoding analyses \cite{Baevski2020,Hsu2021,Pasad2021}.
 This trend is intact after fine-tuning for automatic speech recognition (ASR) task.

 \end{itemize}